ZounMedia/jquery-basics/README.md

-# jQuery Basics
+# jQuery AJAX Basics

-A repo created to teach the baics of jQuery
+A repo created to teach the baics of jQuery and AJAX

 ## jQuery Overview